etherealvisage/pineseed/README.md

 [Kriti](https://github.com/etherealvisage/kriti), operates on.
 No support for mobile platforms is currently planned, though it is an option that the authors are discussing.

+To build the editor, you'll need Qt 5.
+If you don't want to build the editor, comment out the line `add_subdirectory(editor)` in the root `CMakeLists.txt`.

 ### Setup and compilation